Clinical Network for Child Protection

 Clinical Network Leadership

-The Child Protection Clinical Network clinical lead is Dr Russell Wills, with Sandra Braithwaite as the Project Co-ordinator for the network.
+The Child Protection Clinical Network clinical lead is Dr Russell Wills, with Stacey Greaney as the Project Co-ordinator for the network.
 A multi-disciplinary clinical reference group (CRG) provides advice on clinical service issues and leadership to the clinical network as a whole.
 The CRG meets regularly to manage the key deliverables of the network.

 A primary goal of the network is to establish a collegial support process for health professionals with an interest in Child Abuse and Neglect and thereby enhance service provision for vulnerable children nationally.